bigcommerce/big-design/packages/big-design-theme/README.md

 ### Quick start guide

-Add BigDesign Theme and styled-components to your project using `npm`:
+Add the BigDesign theme and styled-components to your project using `npm`:

 ```
 npm install @bigcommerce/big-design-theme styled-components